MARSDEN HARTLEY: artist quotes by the painter on his paintings, art, poems, spirituality & life in American Modernism; + short biography facts

 - I see the possibility of being ‘made new’ again and the gift of rebirth is all that lets anyone really live… …The great secret… … is never to get stuck, imprisoned in common social patterns.
 They always paralyse the real quality of life – the ‘going onward’ is all that matters, and the dead moments in one’s life through trying to be a unit in any society or social concept are terrifying really.

-* Marsden Hartley, source of his artist quotes on painting art, spirituality, poems & life: letter to Adelaide Kuntz, September 7, 1933; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press, 1988 New York p.
-168 (great painter of American modernism and famous for his abstract and symbolic paintings of wide landscapes / still lifes, art writings and theory; at the bottom more biography and life history facts)
+* artist quote on ‘going onward’ with painting as the only thing that matters in his life: letter to Adelaide Kuntz, September 7, 1933; as quoted in ”Marsden Hartley”, by Gail R. Scott, Abbeville Publishers, Cross River Press, 1988 New York p.
+168.

 - I don’t want to escape via intellectual ruses – I want affirmations via passionate embraces & you can’t have life unless you live it.